London transport can get incredibly crowded, so it’s essential to know which Tube stations are the busiest and how you can avoid them.

 Maryland station is about 10 minutes walk from Stratford Centre so it’s the ideal station to use if you’re travelling in on TfL Rail.

-If you’re planning on doing some Christmas shopping at Westfield Stratford City then Stratford International is practically next-door and for accessibility, it gets top marks.
+If you’re planning on doing some shopping at Westfield Stratford City then Stratford International is practically next-door and for accessibility, it gets top marks.

 8. Avoiding Bank and Monument